akrzemi1/__sandbox__/string_view_ctor.md

 ### 2.4.
 Is passing a null pointer where a string is expected fundamentally wrong?

 Much of controversy around P0903R1 is about whether it is valid to pass a null pointer where `const char*` is expected to represent a string.
-If a string is a 0 or longer sequence of characters, then clearly there is no need to intentionally use the null pointer value.
+If by a "string" we mean a sequence of 0 or more characters, then clearly there is no need to intentionally use the null pointer value.
 Any value, including empty string, can be represented by null-terminated byte sequence that the pointer need to point to.
+Plus, it is a well established idiom in C and C++ Standard Library that passing null pointer in such case is illegal, and therefore is an indication of the porgrammer bug.
+When such bug is diagnosed the code is changed so that a non-null pointer is passed to function `f()` or function `f()` is not called at all.
+So, at least when dealing with the Standard Library functions, passing null pointer that is supposed to indicate a string happens only temporarily, and inadvertantly, and is ideally corrected as soon as possible.

+But this is only the C-string interface.
+In custom libraries developers can associate other semantics with a sinngle `const char *` parameters intended to represent strings.
+The will typically be similar to the C-string interface except that null pointer value is treated in a different manner, which can be one of:

+1. Null pointer represents the zero-length string.
+2. Null pointer represents a yet another value distinct from any sequence of characters.
+This is equivalent to `optional<string>` not containing a value, which is different even from an empty string.
+3. Null pointer value is unwelcome and indicates a bug, but we want functions to accept it and deal with the bug internally at run-time, trough defensive if statements or exceptions or something similar.
+4. Null pointer value is unwelcome and indicates a bug, but we expect the function to accept it and not cause language-level UB, but we fave no further expectations of what happens.

+In a third party library with lots of functions taking single `const char *` to indicate a string with semantics different than the C-string interface, different functions may have different answers to the above question.
+This means that one cannot automatically refactor all these functions to take `some_string_view` in place of `const char *`, Instead, for each of these functions the semantics need to be determined and only then an appropriate refactoring action can be taken.

+Whatever answer 1, 2, 3, 4 is chosen the semantics are different than these for the C-string interface.
+C-string interface, being selected in the Standard Library of C and C++, is automatically a recomentdation to the developers.
+Its UB cases (preconditions) are designed carefully to bring closer the concrete type `const char *` to the abstract notion of a string.
+Many libraries also adapt the C-string interface, and expect its preconditions as a safety feature.
+For the programmers that choose to adapt the C-string interface, weakening its preconditions means that the concrete type `const char *` looses the connection with the concept of a string.
+This will be discussed later.

 ---------